 12. Greenpro Live Aquarium Plants for Beginner (Anubias, Java Fern, Moss, and More!)

 ‘Greenpro’ provides different types of aquatic plants suitable for beginners, tied on driftwoods, so get it and drop it in your aquarium, done!
 These plants can beautify an aquarium perfectly and quite popular among users.

 Besides creating a natural look, they are also capable of establishing a natural filtration system.
 Green plants absorb pollutants like nitrate, ammonia, and carbon dioxide and add oxygen to the water.

-The base driftwoods are natural, and they can add nutrients like cellulose and tannins for your fish making them healthier.
+The base driftwoods are natural, and they can add nutrients like cellulose and tannins to your fish, making them healthier.
 Like their natural home, fish will feel safe.

 The size of these plants is a maximum of 10 inches, thus suitable for small aquariums also.
 It is better to rinse live plants thoroughly before you put them in the aquarium.

 13. Planterest Amazon Sword Live Aquarium Plant

 Echinodorus amazonicus, these plants are native to Central Americ and South America, known as ‘Amazon Sword.’